unjs/ofetch/README.md

 ## 📦 Bundler Notes

 - All targets are exported with Module and CommonJS format and named exports
-- No export is transpiled for sake of Modern syntax
+- No export is transpiled for sake of modern syntax
   - You probably need to transpile `ohmyfetch`, `destr` and `ufo` packages with babel for ES5 support
 - You need to polyfill `fetch` global for supporting legacy browsers like using [unfetch](https://github.com/developit/unfetch)